 Hydroelectricity

-Hydroelectricity is a form of renewable energy and although it is a better alternative than fossil fuels, it is actually quite detrimental to the environment.
+Hydroelectricity is a form of renewable energy, and although it is a better alternative than fossil fuels, it can actually be quite detrimental to the environment.

 Environmental Destruction